-So I just went ahead and bought approximately a months supply of New Zealand's very own soylent-esque meal replacer.
-Dubbed, Sipreme.
+So I just went ahead and bought approximately a months supply of New Zealand's very own 'soylent-esque' meal replacer dubbed, Sipreme.

 Raw food is a problem because of the time and money needed to invest in gathering all the produce.
-I would not have storage space soÂ the sheer volume of food needed would not be practical.
-The holy grail would be having some sort sustainability garden but sadly this is not a reality... for now.
+I would not have storage space so the sheer volume of food required would not be practical.
+However, this is the diet I have felt healthiest on by far.

 I was stuck weighing the pros and cons until I heard of future foods.

 Future foods are meal replacement powders/drinks which contain the recommended daily intake (RDI) of all vitamins, minerals and macronutrients.
 The market is relatively new, with a brand named 'Soylent' arguably leading the trend in America.
 Since then, various clones have popped up around the Western World; for this reason, I'll use soylent as a general term.

 The benefit of these powdered food replacers is how little time is needed to prepare your meal.
 Just shake your bottle, and you're good to go.
 I'm sure this has a tremendous appeal to busy people who find themselves without enough time to be cooking (and cleaning) or can benefit from 'food on the go'.
 As someone who only eats once a day... this doesn't worry me.
 (Although I must say, my feasts do take a long time to prepare).

 Another benefit is peace of mind; it's good to know that I'm getting a full spectrum of nutrients from a sustainable, vegan source.
 If you find you need to take supplements, this might be of interest.